mdodovic/SymPyCAP/README.md

 # SymPyCAP

-The SymPyCAP is software for linear, time invariant circuit analysis.
+SymPyCAP is software for symbolic analysis of linear time-invariant electric circuits.

 ## Installation